alsoc/fmdt/doc/source/user/installation.rst

 	git submodule update --init --recursive

+.. danger:: When running the previous command, the clone of the ``lsl`` library
+            may fail as it is not a public Git repository yet!
+You should not pay attention on it and you can continue the installation procedure.

 .. note:: ``ffmpeg-io`` requires the ``ffmpeg`` executable: **you need to
           install ffmpeg on your system** if you want to be able to read video